Tech-Support/Peripeteia/readme.md

 Todo:
 * Make a better readme
 * Add the ability to save the game
-* Add more scenes that do cool stuff
+* Make a plot
 * Add colors maybe?
-* stop overriding inspect
+* Stop overriding inspect
+* Add an info/stats command
+* Add punctuation